ASPB 2021 Travel Award Application

 Faculty-level and Professional applicants do not have to submit letters of recommendation; however, they are required to indicate current and pending support.

-*PLEASE NOTE: Submission of an abstract as part of the Travel Grant application is a distinct process from submitting an abstract for presentation at Plant Biology 2020 and must be received by Wednesday, December 4, 2019 (11:59 p.m.
+*PLEASE NOTE: Submission of an abstract as part of the Travel Award application is a distinct process from submitting an abstract for presentation at Plant Biology 2021.
+Abstracts submitted in support of an application for a travel award and must be received by Monday, January 4, 2021 (11:59 p.m.
 EDT).
-To have your work considered for presentation during a concurrent symposium at Plant Biology 2020, you must submit your abstract through the regular meeting abstract system.
+To have your work considered for presentation during a concurrent symposium at Plant Biology 2021, you must submit your abstract through the regular meeting abstract system.

 ELIGIBILTY: (Eligible applicants must meet this criteria)